georgeSEC1/BTC-market-intelligence/README.md

 (trainer and predicton neural network)

 #Instructions for usage:
-Run init_profile.py, wait a few rounds. run trendmaster.py, train the neural network then make predictions, init_profile.py can be run in the background for consecutive training and prediction runs.
+Install dependencies, run init_profile.py, wait a few rounds. run trendmaster.py, train the neural network then make predictions, init_profile.py can be run in the background for consecutive training and prediction runs.